Dry vs Canned Beans: Which is Better?

 Final Thoughts

-That said, if you’re looking for minimal sodium, your best bet is either dried beans or no-salt-added canned beans.
-If cost is your biggest motivator, dried beans tend to provide the best value.
-And if you want the most convenient option, there’s no competing with canned beans.
+If cost is your biggest motivator, dry beans tend to be a little cheaper.
+But if you want the most convenience, there’s no competing with canned beans.

 For education on how to ADD nutrition to your favorite Latine cultural dishes, make peace with food, and focus on your health without dieting, join our nutrition library for just $27/month.